California State University, Los Angeles: Affiliations

 Cal State LA is a member of the American Association of State Colleges and Universities and the Coalition of Urban and Metropolitan Universities.
-The latter organization designated Cal State LA in 2018 as one of 33 U.S. universities that serve as “anchor institutions” driving economic growth in their communities.
+The latter organization designated Cal State LA in 2018 as one of 33 U.S. universities that serve as "anchor institutions" driving economic growth in their communities.

 Cal State LA's College of Business and Economics (CB&E) is divided into six departments: Accounting, Economics & Statistics, Finance Law & Real Estate, Information Systems, Management and Marketing.
 CB&E is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

-The College of Ethnic Studies, Racial, and Social Transformation opened during the fall 2020 semester.
+The College of Ethnic Studies, Racial, and Social Transformation opened during the Fall 2020 semester.
 It houses the university's three ethnic studies departments: Asian and Asian American Studies, Chicana(o) and Latina(o) Studies, and Pan-African Studies.

 Academics

+Cal State LA is accredited by the WASC Senior College and University Commission (WSCUC).
+Specific programs, such as business (AACSB) and engineering (ABET), also hold specialized accreditations.

 The Charter College of Education's Division of Special Education and Counseling has a joint PhD program in Special Education with University of California, Los Angeles, and an independent Ed.D. program in Educational Administration as part of the Division of Applied and Advanced Studies in Education.

 Cal State LA's School of Nursing launched the Doctor of Nursing Practice (DNP) in the fall of 2012.
 The DNP has been accredited by the Western Association of Schools and Colleges (WASC).
 The Patricia A. Chin School of Nursing, forms part of the Rongxiang Xu College of Health and Human Services.
 The graduate program offers a nursing education option and nurse-practitioner options in adult gerontology primary care, adult gerontology acute care, family, and family psychiatric/mental health.

 With the nation's first Chicano Studies department (established in 1968), Cal State LA is a top source of bachelor's and master's degrees for Hispanic students in California.

 The American Historical Association awarded the 2022 Institutional Equity Award to the Department of History at Cal State LA.
 For recruiting and retaining underrepresented racial and ethnic groups into the historical discipline.

 The five most popular majors for 2020 graduates Business, Management, Marketing, and Related Support Services at 19%.
 Health Professions and Related Programs at 10%.
 Social Sciences at 10%.
 Education at 7%.
 Psychology at 6%.
 Homeland Security, Law Enforcement, Firefighting and Related Protective Services at 6%.
 Parks, Recreation, Leisure, Fitness, and Kinesiology at 6%.
 Engineering at 5%.
 English Language and Literature/Letters at 5%.
 Computer and Information Sciences and Support Services at 4%.